ajitjati/livestream-oodles-backend/readme.md

 - screen firefox screensharing without audio
 - add 3 buttons (video, audio, screensharing to status.html (support widget)

 ###Improvements / Nice2Haves
-- (P1) Tomcat does not create nice session IDs for the websockts - use HTTP-SessionId?
-SecurityProblem?
 - show splash for microphone, video, microphone permission
 	- explain it for chrome
 	- explain "always allow" for firefox